roboflow/inference/inference/core/active_learning/README.md

 relevant for specific strategy (and global tags defined at the level of Active Learning configuration).

 ## Strategy limits
-Each strategy can be configured with `limits` - list of values limiting how many images can be collected each minute, hour or day.
+Each strategy can be configured with `limits`: list of values limiting how many images can be collected each minute, hour or day.
 Each entry on that list can hold two values:
-* `type` - one of `["minutely", "hourly", "daily"]` - representing the type of limit
+* `type`: one of `["minutely", "hourly", "daily"]`: representing the type of limit
-* `value` - with limit threshold
+* `value`: with limit threshold

 Limits are enforced with different granularity, as they are implemented based or either Redis or memory cache (bounded into single process).
 Se effectively: